-A symbolic temple of Aizu, Enzoji was built about 1,300 years ago in 807.
+A symbolic temple of Aizu, Enzoji was built about 1,200 years ago in 807.

 Fukuman Kokuzo Enzoji Temple (Enzoji Temple for short) was built by Tokuichi Daishi, a noted priest from the Aizu region.
 The main hall of the temple rises high above a huge crag.
 From here, the Tadami River can be viewed flowing magnificently through the town.

 The temple has many highlights, such as a treasure house and monuments in memory of poets, inscribed with their poems and haiku.

-Another story is about how a red cow helped with the difficult construction of the temple - a story which led to the widespread acceptance of the "akabeko" red cow as an important symbol of Fukushima.
+Another story is about how a red cow helped with the difficult construction of the temple - a story that led to the widespread acceptance of the "akabeko" red cow as an important symbol of Fukushima.

 One more story is that of Nanokado Hadaka Mairi ("Naked Man Festival" at Nanukado Temple).
 The legends are many and varied.